brofu/notes/cs/os/memory/vm.md

   * Memory layout for user mode process and kernel mode

 **Why Virtual Memory**
+  * Easy of use to programmers
   * Isolation from process (user mode) perspective
+  * Protection

 **Memory Layout (User mode process)**